 As social capital within an organization is raised by collaboration and the sharing of information, Kanban presents itself as another great way to visualize the work processes of the different departments and build connections between them.

-Having everything that is being done at any given time right in front of you is extremely useful for boosting cooperation between the team members or the different department networks that are collaborating on the same project.
+Having everything that is being done at any given time right in front of you is extremely useful for boosting cooperation between the team members, as well as for cross departmental collaboration.